New technology can help make Thanksgiving hosting easier

 One of the toughest parts of putting together a Thanksgiving meal is making sure every dish is done at the same time.
 The best way to make that happen is to have more cooking gadgets on hand.
 While this sounds a little counterintuitive, it actually simplifies the process greatly.

-We have found using sous vide for the turkey along with a toaster oven and an air fryer for the sides and desserts can really help increase the success factor when cooking such a challenging meal.
+We have found that using sous vide for the turkey, along with a toaster oven and an air fryer for the sides and desserts, can really help increase the success factor when cooking such a challenging meal.

 Simplify your prep work